 78% of health-conscious consumers believe that the social and community components embedded in fitness apps make it easier to practice healthy habits.

 More people see improvements in physical health using a smartwatch

 In terms of devices, the use of a smartwatch ranks highest in terms of self-reported health outcomes.
 Among those who see improvements in their physical health after monitoring it with the support of technology, 41% of people use a smartwatch; 38% use a smartphone only; and 35% use other types of wearable devices.

-Health and fitness apps are reported as the apps having the most significant impact on wellness
+Health and fitness apps have the most significant impact on wellness

 Health and fitness apps range in application from those that focus strictly on physical health to apps that address wellness issues such as sleep quality, menstrual cycles, and diet and nutrition.

 Globally, 32% of the people in our study say that fitness and exercise apps have the greatest impact on their physical health.

 Smartwatches (18%) and diet and nutrition apps (12%) followed, in 2nd and 3rd place.